 Is it necessary to include a tagline in a logo?

 No, it isn't necessary to include a tagline.
-Never include a tagline in your logo just to be different.
+You should not include a tagline in your logo just to be different.
 You're better off without a phrase if you can't come up with one that's distinct enough to attract your target audience.
 You can create a tagline as a separate element and then incorporate it into your logo when it makes sense.